 The Right Mix Between Search and Shopping Is…

-When it comes to starting Google AdWords campaigns one of the common choices is to go with Google Shopping first.
+When it comes to starting Google Ads campaigns one of the common choices is to go with Google Shopping first.

 The appeal of Shopping is clear.
 You don’t have to write ads, select keywords, or build the same level of campaign structure as you would with regular Search campaigns.